 Why should I vaccinate my child?

-In addition to the CDC's recommendation that everyone 12 years or older get a COVID-19 vaccine, this new authorization now makes the same recommendation for children ages 5 to 11, who are already routinely vaccinated against diseases such as chickenpox and measles.
+Vaccinating children is crucial in fighting the spread of disease and preventing severe complications and long-term effects in kids.
+Children are already routinely vaccinated against diseases such as chickenpox and measles.
 While more adults than children have been infected with COVID-19, it's still important to remember that children can:

 Is the COVID-19 vaccine safe for children?

 Any COVID-19 vaccine for children is subject to the same multi-step testing and approval process as all other COVID-19 and non-COVID-19 vaccines.
 These include vaccines that are routinely recommended for childhood vaccination, such as Polio, Hepatitis B, chickenpox, or measles, mumps, and rubella.

 The final decision about the recommendation came from CDC Director Dr. Rochelle Walensky, who endorses the Advisory Committee on Immunization Practices' (ACIP) recommendation for pediatric vaccination in this age group.
 The ACIP is an independent advisory committee consisting of medical and public health experts who create recommendations for the safe use of vaccines.

 What can I expect when vaccinating my child?

 In clinical trials, side effects were mild and similar to those seen in adults with other vaccines recommended for children.
 The most common side effect was a sore arm.